DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world2.md

 "Rinne?"

 "...Kai, above!
-It comes from sky!"
+It is coming from the sky!"

 What was coming - is not something he'd ask now.
 There was no time for it is what he got from Rinne's tone.